 - (1) For Messrs.
 Silvernail and Notaro, target amount reflects payment level under the Incentive Award Plan at 100% and 75% respectively, of base salary.
 The Incentive Award Plan has no individual maximum payment amount.
-See "Short-Term Incentives Annual Bonus" under COMPENSATION DISCUSSION AND ANALYSIS.
+See "Short-Term Incentives - Annual Bonus" under "COMPENSATION DISCUSSION AND ANALYSIS."
 For NEOs other than Messrs.
-Silvernail and Notaro, amounts reflect payment levels under the MICP based upon 2012 salary levels, applicable Individual Target Bonuses, a Business Performance Factor of 0% for threshold, 100% for target and 200% for maximum, and a Personal Performance Modifier of 0.75 for threshold, 1.00 for target, and 1.30 for maximum.
-The amounts actually paid to the NEOs are reflected in the Non-Equity Incentive Plan Compensation column in the 2012 Summary Compensation Table. - (2) Reflects closing price of the Company's Common Stock on the grant date, which is the fair market value of the stock under the terms of the Incentive Award Plan.
+Silvernail and Notaro, amounts reflect payment levels under the MICP based upon 2013 salary levels, applicable individual target bonuses, and a Business Performance Factor of 0% for threshold, 100% for target and 200% for maximum.
+The amounts actually paid to the NEOs are reflected in the Non-Equity Incentive Plan Compensation column in the 2013 Summary Compensation Table. - (2) Reflects the range of the number of shares of Common Stock that could be issued pertaining to the performance stock units awarded in 2013 under the Incentive Award Plan.
+The target number of performance stock units is used to determine the grant date fair value for this award.